Hello; is anyone still out there? (echoes into the ether)

 I run quite a lot.
-Not to an ultramarathon extent, or, frankly, even a marathon one, but definitely more than the average jogger.
+Not to an ultramarathon extent, or, frankly, even a marathon one, but maybe a little more than what’s considered average.
 It’s the path I’ve chosen for over 12 years now; while there’s no real physical reason to have kept with it this long, it’s proven to be mentally and emotionally stabilizing, so there it stays, a mainstay of my days.
 Give me a quiet morning, a riverside trail, and a solid pair of trainers, and I’m at peace for the rest of the day.
 Or at least a few hours, anyway.

 Over and over again, this is about overcoming inertia.
 Not just of my physical self, but of my mental and emotional selves, too.
 It takes trying (and/or trials) to get something new out of running, and likewise, out of life.
 We alone contain our brightest ideals and shadowiest fears, and the work of overcoming inertia is that of choice.
 Do I choose to believe in the bleakness, or in the brightness?
 Do I choose balance?
 What will it be today?

 Running through the woods is beneficial, yes, but only when I choose to (a) actually do it and (b) put my heart (and lungs) into it.
 Or, as some say, “embrace the pain.”
 What I mean is, even though it’s a habit, sometimes it’s still a hard choice to make.
 But it’s rare that I regret choosing it.